 I nip it right in the bud.
 When I see that I’m slipping behind, I award myself one extra day of rest.
 Just the one.
 Then I start writing again, come what may.
 I just stare my inner demons down and hurtle a vicious laugh at them.
 Let’s see who’s the stronger one!

 - The point is you can always have your fingers hit the letters on the keyboard.
-The reason you’re not writing is not a mechanical one, it is because you think what you’re writing is simply not good enough.
+The reason you’re not writing is not a mechanical one, it is because you think what you’re writing is not good enough.
 Just keep writing anyway.
 You can come back and fix it later.
 Keeping writing is what counts.

 - You may simply be stressed out.
 Take a break for a couple of days.
 Do something else.
 One thing I have to avoid at all costs: I can’t read a good book.
 Because that only shows me how bad my writing is in comparison.
 But, hey, your mileage may vary.
+Some people tell me that reading a good book gets them all excited and gives them new ideas.

 - Maybe your writer’s block is trying to tell you something?
 This has happened to me a couple of times, usually when I wrote myself into a dead end of the story.